Executive Vice President

 Mr. Davie served on President Barack Obama’s transition team, performing agency reviews for faith-based and community initiatives, and accepted an appointment by President Obama to the White House Council on Faith-based and Neighborhood Partnerships.
 As a member of the White House Council, Mr. Davie provided counsel on strategies for more effective partnerships between federal agencies and community and faith organizations.
 Mr. Davie provided leadership for the inclusion of non-traditional families and marginalized populations in policy formation.

-Mr. Davie is a member of Mayor Bill de Blasio’s Clergy Advisory Council.
+Mr. Davie is also a member of Mayor Bill de Blasio’s Clergy Advisory Council (CAC).
 He is co-convenor of the CAC’s public safety committee, with a focus on community safety and improving police-community relations.

 Mr. Davie has extensive experience in senior-level roles in philanthropic and social and economic justice organizations, including Public/Private Ventures and the Ford Foundation.
 At Public/Private Ventures, Mr. Davie served as President and CEO, promoted from Senior Vice President.
 As SVP, Mr. Davie developed a model national program for the successful re-entry of former offenders, and delivered a White House keynote address on the same in 2007.
 As a Program Officer at the Ford Foundation, Mr. Davie developed a national program to support local faith-based and community juvenile justice programs to reduce rates of incarceration and recidivism.